sourav-bk/Golang/README.md

     Interfaces can also be used as variable types.
 The empty interface (interface{}) can hold values of any type, such as integers, strings, or float.

   - ##### Generic :
-    Generics introduced in Go 1.18.
-Generics in Go allow to write functions and types that work with multiple data types while maintaining type safety.
+    Generics introduced in Go 1.18 .
+Generics in Go, allow to write functions and types.., that work with multiple data types.., while maintaining type safety.

 </details>
 <br>